geneontology/geneontology.github.io/_docs/ontology.md

 #### Aspect

-Denotes which of the three sub-ontologies—cellular component, biological process or molecular function—the term belongs to.
+Denotes which of the three sub-ontologies (cellular component, biological process or molecular function) the term belongs to.

 #### Definition

 A textual description of what the term represents, plus reference(s) to the source of the information.
-All new terms added to the ontology must have a definition.

 #### Relationships to other terms